21st century: Society

-Technologies such as ultrasound, prenatal genetic testing, and genetic engineering have advanced significantly.
+Technologies such as ultrasound, cloud computing, prenatal genetic testing, and genetic engineering have advanced significantly.
 Due to sex-selective abortion, fewer girls have been born in the 21st century (and since the early 1980s) compared to past centuries, mostly because of son preference in East and South Asia.
 In 2014, only 47% of Indian births were of girls.
 This has led to an increase in bachelors in countries such as China and India.
 The first genetically modified children were born November 2018 in China to significant controversy, beginning a new biological era for the human species.

 Anxiety and depression rates have risen in the United States and many other parts of the world.
 However, suicide rates have fallen in Europe and most of the rest of the world so far this century, declining 29% globally between 2000 and 2018, despite rising 18% in the United States in the same period.
 The decline in suicide has been most notable among Chinese and Indian women, the elderly, and middle-aged Russian men.

 Knowledge and information

 Shanghai has become a symbol of the recent economic boom of China.

 The entire written works of humanity, from the beginning of recorded history to 2003, in all known languages, are estimated to amount to five exabytes of data.
 Since 2003, with the beginning of social media and "user-generated content", the same amount of data is created every two days.
 With the AI boom of the 2020s gaining international prominence, as of 2024, mass-produced AI slop comprised over half of the Internet.

 Telecommunications in the early 21st century are much more advanced and universal than they were in the late 20th century.
-Only a few percent of the world's population were Internet users and cellular phone owners in the late 1990s; while as of 2023, 67% of the world's population is online, and 78% of all people aged 10 and above own a mobile phone.
+Only a small percentage of the world's population were Internet users and cellular phone owners in the late 1990s; while as of 2023, 67% of the world's population is online, and 78% of all people aged 10 and above own a mobile phone.
 In the 2010s, artificial intelligence, mainly in the form of deep learning and machine learning, became more prevalent and in the early 2020s, with the rise of generative AI, the AI boom began.
 As of 2022, 8.6% of the world's population still lacked access to electricity.

 India's Prayag Kumbh Mela is regarded as the world's largest religious festival.

 In 2001, Dennis Tito became the first space tourist, beginning the era of commercial spaceflight.
 Meanwhile China and India have made substantial strides in their space programs.
 On 3 January 2019, China landed a robotic spacecraft on the far side of the Moon, the first to do so.
 On 23 August 2023, with the Chandrayaan-3 Mission, India became the first country to touch down near the lunar south pole.